FREE Plant-Based Protein Course with 40+ Recipes

 I can’t believe we are only weeks away from Thanksgiving.
-And even though this year may be a little different than others, I hope that your celebrating somewhere– even if it’s just with your own family.
-I’m not quite sure what we’re doing this year as it’ll just be my little group of four.
-There’s a part of me that wants to cook a giant feast anyways, while I’m equally pulled to bucking all tradition and making homemade pasta instead.
+Even though it’s just my family of four, there’s a part of me that wants to cook a giant feast anyways, while I’m equally pulled to bucking all tradition and making homemade pasta instead.
 I mean, if I could choose to overeat any food group, it would most definitely be pasta.

 Whatever your plans, I’ve rounded up 46 of my favorite vegan thanksgiving recipes for you.
 Packed with traditional favorites like the BEST stuffing, mushroom gravy, mashed potatoes, and lentil loaf along with plenty of non-traditional options.

 We love this sheet pan maple tempeh and vegetables dish.
 Throw everything together in the sheet pan along with a simple maple sauce and bake until tender.

 If you’re like me and love pasta, then you’ve gotta try this vegan butternut squash fettuccine dish!
 It’s super creamy and yes, would still taste great on a plate with stuffing and roasted veggies.

 Another rich, Fall-inspired main idea.
 Crispy polenta cakes with a hearty tempeh and mushroom bolognese.